 Santorini is the largest island of the remains of a volcanic caldera and is one of the most romantic places to visit in Greece.
-Picturesque villages of blue and white buildings, fantastic food and unique beaches make it one of Greece’s top destinations for holidaymakers.
-The island’s volcanic past is what gives beaches their unique look with red and black sandy beaches and impressive cliffs of different colours.
-Let’s take a look at the best beaches on Santorini.
+Picturesque villages of blue and white buildings, fantastic food, and unique beaches make it one of Greece’s top destinations for holidaymakers.
+The island’s volcanic past is what gives beaches their unique look with red and black sandy beaches and impressive cliffs of different colors.
+Let’s take a look at the best beaches in Santorini.

 Mesa Pigadia Beach